 Oscar Wilde in Paris

-Maybe that’s why, when Oscar Wilde was released from jail two years later in 1897, the Irish-born writer left England for France, first to Dieppe then to Paris.
-While his previous visits to Paris had been triumphant, after his conviction his reputation and life had spiralled downhill, and he arrived in Paris ill, broke and shunned.
+Maybe that’s why, when Oscar Wilde was released from jail two years later in 1897, the Irish-born writer left England for France, first for Dieppe then to Paris.
+While his previous visits to Paris had been triumphant, after the court case his reputation and life spiralled downhill.
+He arrived in Paris ill, broke and shunned.
 For Oscar Wilde, Paris was more like an exile than a retirement fantasy.

 More than a century later, I ended up at the same right bank hotel, the modest Hotel Louvre Marsollier Opera, where Oscar Wilde spent his next-to-last days until he was kicked out for not paying his bill.

 Sitting in my 7th floor room, the original wood beams running across the ceiling, I grew curious to visit more of Oscar Wilde’s haunts in Paris.
 With his flair for the original and taste for hedonism, could there be any better partner in crime?

 Oscar Wilde grave – Père Lachaise cemetery

 My first stop was Oscar Wilde’s last, the vast Père Lachaise cemetery (the Cimetière du Père-Lachaise) where he is buried in the company of Colette, Chopin, Proust, Jim Morrison and so many others.
 Located in the eastern part of Paris, Père Lachaise is a grey atmospheric world of its own.
 The largest cemetery in the city (110 acres), it’s the most visited cemetery in the world, with more than 3 million visitors a year.